typings/typings/docs/faq.md

 There are two major types of type definitions - external modules and global definitions.
 Typings can install both.
 It supports modules by default, and also supports global definitions using the `--global` flag.

 An module definition is considered "external" if it has an `import` or `export` declaration at the top-level.
 Everything else can be considered "global".
 In the past, without tooling such as Typings, we've relied on writing global definitions to define modules using the `declare module '...'` syntax.
 With Typings, it will end up the same (wrapped in `declare module '...'`), but the Typings tool is doing the wrapping so it can manage the dependency tree without namespace conflicts _and_ ensure nothing is leaking into the global namespace (unless it's `--global`, that's confirming to Typings you're OK with it polluting the global namespace).

+## About `npm:<pkg>`

+`tsc` will automatically read typings for npm modules.
+Why do we still need `typings install npm:<pkg>`?

+This is especially useful when the module is a private module written by you.
+If the module depends on modules that does not have built in typings, you can add `typings.json` and include the typings you need, and then your consumer can use `typings install npm:<pkg>` to install the typings needed by your module.